 Yes, however you are the best judge of your pet’s behavior.
 You know what the habits, activities, and potentially destructive actions of your pet better than anyone else.

-Cork floors are coated with a finish that that protect it from cats and dogs running on the floor.
+Cork flooring planks are coated with a finish that that protect them from cats and dogs running on the floor.

 Will cork flooring resist high heels and heavy furniture?

 Cork itself is a very dense and compact product and is designed to withstand commercial traffic.
 Cork bark has a lot of memory due to the air cells and recovers well from most objects.
 Like any floor, cork can be punctured by sharp objects and damaged by furniture feet.
 It is recommended that furniture with sharp or damaged legs have protective pads placed on them.

 The easy answer to this question is to think of a common product, the wine cork stopper.
 The reason that wine producers use cork is that it is an excellent repellent of moisture.
 A natural substance found in cork called suberin, a waxy material that is a key component in the compositions of the cork cells, is responsible for the moisture-resistant nature of cork.
 Cork can last a long time without being damaged by water, however you should still clean up any standing water on cork flooring.

 Cork is very good at noise reduction.
 Unlike other wood product floors you won’t get any creaks as the wood ages and the step noise is reduced.
 Cork is actually used in some music recording environments as noise reduction material.

 Yes, cork wall tiles help reduce airborne acoustic noises.